Incorporate to protect yourself from the debts of your business, shriek the ads.

-That’s the theory of incorporation: create a separate legal entity in the form of the corporation.
+That’s the theory of incorporation for business: create a separate legal entity in the form of the corporation.

 Let that entity incur debt and expose itself to other risks.
 If it fails, the personal holdings of the owners of the corporation are safe.